Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 They are still bred to have a pleasant temperament when not in the line of duty.
 They can also endure very bad weather for extended periods of time due to their breeding history, and were initially made to secure the borders of East and West Germany, working as trackers or guards in between.

-German Shepherd Czech Working Lines
+5. Czech Shepherd German Working Lines

 These dogs were a result of the communist reign in Czechoslovakia, where they were made to patrol the borders.
-They are reputed for their unparallelled ability to work.
+They are reputed for their unparalleled ability to work.
 They can handle incredibly long working hours in abject conditions while managing to stay perky and motivated.
 They can execute tasks well due to their incredible agility and commendable strength, creating an attitude of far more intensity than most other breeds of German Shepherd.

-These dogs aren’t always renown for their physical appearance since they’re bred mostly for their characteristics to be used in lines of work.
+These dogs aren’t always renowned for their physical appearance since they’re bred mostly for their characteristics to be used in lines of work.
 They tend to have dark coats that are sleek and shiny.
 Their stances and bodies can be observed as strong, rigid, and well-proportioned.

-These dogs are first and foremost bred to fit a specific type of niche.
+The Czech "German" Shepherds are first and foremost bred to fit a specific type of niche.
 Since they were made to patrol borders, they must be agile, strong, fast, and able to endure difficult work situations for extended periods of time.

 Due to the inherent need to train these dogs, they were also bred to be extremely loyal and obedient.
 This has led them to be very intelligent and capable of learning quickly and understanding fairly complex concepts compared to other breeds of dogs.